 I don’t let my Thinking Mind control me.
 I defuse from my emotions.
 When I feel fear, I consciously choose to act despite it.
 When I feel worry, I consciously choose to act despite it.

-For instance, when I have to sit down and write a lot (like writing this PDF), I often get nervous.
+For instance, when I have to sit down and write a lot (like writing this), I often get nervous.
 I want to write something really great because I know thousands of people are going to read it.

 One result of this nervousness is procrastination.